irudnyts/irudnyts.github.io/about.md

 ## :chart_with_upwards_trend: Talks

 * On the Characteristics of Reporting ADL Limitations and Formal LTC Usage across Europe <br />
-23rd International Congress on Insurance: Mathematics and Economics (IME 2019), scheduled for 2019 July 10-12, Munich
+23rd International Congress on Insurance: Mathematics and Economics (IME 2019), 2019 July 10, Munich

 * On the Socio-demographic and Medical Drivers of Long-Term Care Needs in Europe <br />
 Jahrestagung Deutscher Verein f&uuml;r Versicherungswissenschaft (DVfVW), 2019 March 28, Berlin